Due to the current COVID-19 measures, this year’s summer school will be hosted online. See below for details.

 Nees Jan is senior researcher at CWTS.
 He develops tools and algorithms for analyzing and visualizing science, and is the main developer of the VOSviewer software.
 He is also head of the IT department at CWTS.

-The registration fee is € 500.
-This excludes travel and lodging, which will have to be arranged separately.
-Lunch is included in the registration fee.
+The registration fee is € 300.
 The maximum number of participants in the summer school is 40 and participation will be determined in the order of registration.
-Participants are expected to bring their own laptop, which is required for some of the practical exercises.
+The summer school will be hosted online, participants are expected to have available their own computer, which is required for some of the practical exercises.